vega/altair/doc/user_guide/marks/geoshape.rst

         reflectY=True
     )

 Altair also contains expressions related to geographical features.
-One could for example define the ``centroids`` using a ``geoCentroid`` expression:
+We can for example define the ``centroids`` using a ``geoCentroid`` expression:

 .. altair-plot::